Hoblovski/MiniML/doc/index.md

 # Type checking
 Hindley Milner

+The type checker is cleverer than you!
+* Me once written the wrong higher_order.ml and debugged for 2 hours.
+In the end I found my original annotations were wrong.
+* While trying to type check tup_list.ml, the checker went to a infinite loop -- exactly desired behavior since there was no recursive type support then.

 ## Let Polymorphism
 Two ways.
 1. As in TAPL book, associate different type variables with each use.